+'''

+mblk_t dupb(bp)

-mblk_t dupb(bp) mblk t bp;
+mblk_t bp;

+'''

-dupb duplicates the message block descriptor (mblk_t structure) pointed at by bp by copying it into a newly allocated message block descriptor.
+dupb duplicates the message block descriptor (mblk_t structure) pointed to by bp by copying it into a newly allocated message block descriptor.
 A message block is formed with the new message block descriptor pointing to the same data block as the original descriptor.
 The reference count in the data block descriptor (dblk_t structure) is incremented. dupb does not copy the data buffer, only the message block descriptor.